tracespace/gerber-to-svg/packages/gerber-parser/README.md

 ## developing and contributing

 Tests are written in [Mocha](http://mochajs.org/) and run in Node, [PhantomJS](http://phantomjs.org/), and a variety of browsers with [Zuul](https://github.com/defunctzombie/zuul) and [Open Sauce](https://saucelabs.com/opensauce/).
 All PRs should be accompanied by unit tests, with ideally one feature / bugfix per PR.
-Code linting happens with [ESLint](http://eslint.org/) automatically post-test and pre-commit.
+Code linting happens with [ESLint](http://eslint.org/) automatically post-test.

 Code is deployed on tags via [TravisCI](https://travis-ci.org/) and code coverage is tracked with [Coveralls](https://coveralls.io/).